 Keep in mind that traffic in London can be crazy, so the underground is probably one of the best means of getting around if you don’t want to spend too much time in vehicles.

 When you visit London for four days, I am pretty sure you will have at least one rainy day (even in the summer).
 Weather in London can be challenging – summer doesn’t guarantee sun and nice weather.

-It is not only about fish & chips in London – I love the restaurants in London.
-As a vegetarian it is quite easy to find veggie food (much easier than it is in Paris e.g.) and even finding good vegan food is not a big issue.
-You have many fine dining restaurants but also cheaper places to eat – you will find from fast-food to healthy food, you will get traditional British food as all food all around the world.
+It is not only about fish & chips in London.
+I love the endless amounts of restaurants in London.
+As a vegetarian, it is quite easy to find veggie food (much easier than it is in Paris, for example), and even finding good vegan food is easy.
+You have many fine-dining restaurants as well as cheaper places to eat – you will find everything from fast food to healthy choices, and you will get traditional British food as well as all food from all around the world.

 Where to Stay in London for 4 Days